edwardhunter/css/README.md

-This is the readme file for the python css package, developed by Edward Hunter for testing and evaluating machine learning algorithms for Computational Social Science application in research and coursework.
+This is the readme file for the python css package, developed by Edward Hunter for testing and evaluating machine learning algorithms for Computational Social Science applications in research and coursework.
 It was first used as courseware in UCSD's Soc-211 "Introduction to Computational Methods in Social Science," in Spring 2014.
 Algorithms are based